Historical Forecast

 head(nixtla_client_fitted_values)

 Notice that there are no fitted values for some of the initial observations.
-This is because TimeGPT requires a minimum number of values to generate reliable forecasts.
+This is because TimeGPT requires a minimum number of values to generate a forecast for the historical data.

 All the fitted values are generated using a rolling window, meaning that the fitted value for observation \(T\) is generated using the first \(T-1\) observations.